Lake's History of Cornwall, 1868

 Lucy-Anne, sister to John Enys, who died in 1802, married in 1794, Samuel Oliver Hunt, Esq., of Houndshill, in the county of Worcester, who by royal license in 1813 took the name and arms of Enys only; and their son John Samuel Enys, Esq., who was sheriff in 1824, is the present proprietor and occupier of Enys.
 He married in 1834, Catherine, eldest daughter of the late Davies Gilbert, Esq., P.R.S.

 In an ancient Cornish drama, brought into Oxford in 1450, the MS. of which is still preserved in the Bodleian Library, notice is taken of Enys, Arwinnick, Tregember, Kegyllack, Penryn woods, and Bohellan fields; from which it might be assumed that the author was a resident in the locality.

 On the estate of Bohelland or Bethethland are the remains of a circular entrenchment, the diameter of which is about thiry fathoms.

 Bohelland is said to have been the scene of a most singular tragedy which took place early in the seventeenth century.
-The particulars of this dreadful affair were detailed in a pamphlet published in 1618, entitled, News from Perin in Cornwall; of a most bloody and unexampled Murther very lately committed by a Father on his owne Sonne (who was lately returned from the Indyes) at the instigation of a mercilesse Step-mother.
-Together with their severall most wretched endes; being all performed in the month of September last, anno 1618.
+The particulars of this dreadful affair were detailed in a pamphlet published in 1618, entitled, News from Perin in Cornwall; of a most bloody and unexampled Murther very lately committed by a Father on his owne Sonne (who was lately returned from the Indyes) at the instigation of a merciless Step-mother.
+Together with their several most wretched endes; being all performed in the month of September last, anno 1618.

 The pamphlet consisted of sixteen pages in black-letter, and was illustrated with several wood engravings.